 • • •

-Not to worry, you don’t have to wait until September to learn what new and what’s now.
+Not to worry, you don’t have to wait to learn what new and what’s now.

-Steve Olsher, himself a successful podcaster and live radio pro, plus his terrific team, are making their New Media Summit available via livestream FREE starting April 12th thru 14th.
+Steve Olsher, himself a successful podcaster and live radio pro, plus his terrific team, are making their New Media Summit available via livestream for each coffee his events.
 Steve has done something wonderful: he makes all the podcasting hosts available to all the attendees for one-to-one conversations and Q&A panels that are also very conversational in tone and content.
 You’ll get so much from tuning in!

 It’s easy.
 To grab the link, click here, or on the summit photo at right to get connected.